 troops of the British Expeditionary Force (BEF) from the beaches to

 the east of Dunkirk and from the North Mole, the breakwater of concrete

-played by HMS Worcester, the V & W on which his father served.
+played by HMS Worcester, the V & W in which his father later served.

 Following an extensive refit Worcester

 recommissioned on May 8th.
 1940 and after working up at Portland took

 up her duties with the 11th.
 Destroyer Flotilla in the Western